gabedvdsn/FESGAS/README.md

 4. A GAS actor walks into the Pit\
         a.
 PDP.GetPaylaod(Data, GameRoot.Derivation, derivation: EffectDerivation) -> if (actor.Affiliation != derivation.Affiliation) ...

+## API

+### Gameplay Effects

+Always create a `Tag` to reflect the GE's identity; think of it like an asset tag.
+Include any tags you want applied to the target while the GE is applied.
+Note that the tags associated with Instant GEs are applied and removed in the same frame, and that `TagWorker` logic is still run.
+Similarly, the application and removal behaviour of any `EffectWorkers` associated with an Instant GE are run as well.
+Under Interactions, you can list any number of tags, and any actively applied GE with any of those tags will be removed.
+This setup is to avoid having to include common requirements behaviour across many/all GEs (e.g. purging).

+**Impact Specification**

+Under the impact specification part of the GE, set the target attribute and impact parameters, such as which component of the attribute is impacted, affiliation screening, and impact type.
+Use a magnitude calculation (commonly called a _MagnitudeModifier_) which scales the impact magnitude by level.

+Also available are **contained effects**, which are other GEs that should be applied at certain events in the effects lifecycle.

+**Duration Specification**

+Here you can define the most critical aspects of the effect.
+FESGAS supports Instant, Durational, and Infinite effects.
+For durational or infinite effects, set the duration, number of ticks, and magnitude calculations for each.
+Note that the ticks field measures exactly how many ticks are applied over the course of the duration, not the tick rate.
+If you want to predefine certain tick rates, utilize the _PresetTickRatePolicy_ field, which references pre-defined tick rate speeds you can manually set in the `GASRateNormals.cs` file; it will automatically change the _Ticks_ field to reflect the rate (Duration * TickRate).
+Note that setting the _TickOnApplication_ field to `true` will silently increase the number of ticks by 1.
+If the duration policy is Instant, any other duration parameters are unnecessary.

+**Requirements**

+A default _EmptyRequirements_ asset is included in the framework demo, which passes all validation checks.
+Requirements are validated against currently applied tags.
+Note that you can nest multiple sets of requirements together.

 ## 6. Customization
 The FESGAS framework is highly extensible due to its consistent focus on ScriptableObject-based development.
 Easily extend modular events, proxy tasks, and processes to fit the needs of your project.